Prompt Engineering in Gemini CLI (Enterprise)

-Master prompt engineering for Gemini CLI.
-The Ralph loop, system instruction files, sandbox-aware prompting, Google extension patterns, and 1M context strategies.
+Enterprise prompt engineering for Gemini CLI.
+The Ralph loop, system instruction files, sandbox-aware prompting, Google extension patterns, and 1M context strategies for Vertex AI.

 Gemini CLI's unique differentiators — 1M+ context, Google ecosystem integration, and sandboxed execution — demand different prompt strategies than other coding agents.
 Here's how to leverage them.